Non-TCA Peel Fact Sheet: What to expect at Le Beau Visage Medical Spa

-- Chemical peels are a good alternative to cosmetic surgery facial enhancement procedures for many patients of Le Beau in Frisco, Texas.
+- Chemical peels are a good alternative to surgical facial enhancement procedures for many patients.
 The function of chemical peels is to penetrate the skin at various depths in order to shed the dead and damaged layers to expose smoother, healthy, and more vibrant skin.

 - Generally, fair-skinned and light-haired patients are ideal candidates for chemical peels.
 Darker skin types are also good candidates and may also have good results, depending on the skin condition being treated.

 - Alphahydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
 These types of peels can provide smoother, brighter-looking skin.
 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
 Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.